aridjayarecipes/cutesrecipes.web.app/content/post/2592-how-to-make-perfect-creamy-mashed-potatoes.md

 1. Peel and cubed the potatoes.
 1. Add potatoes, water and some salt in the pot, boil it for 20 minutes, check it with a fork to see if the potatoes is tender.
-1. Once it&#39;s done, strain the potatoes and butter, mash it.
+1. Once it's done, strain the potatoes and butter, mash it.
-1. Once it&#39;s smooth, add salt, pepper and cream.
-Combine it and don&#39;t forget to do a taste test!
+1. Once it's smooth, add salt, pepper and cream.
+Combine it and don't forget to do a taste test!

-It&#39;s straight forward and just plain delicious.
+It's straight forward and just plain delicious.
 The perfect mashed potato to accompnay your favorite gravy!
 These creamy mashed potatoes are ultra-fluffy, velvety and rich.
 They have so much richness and flavor - a perfect side dish for any meal.
 This creamy mashed potatoes recipe is shockingly good!

 So that is going to wrap it up with this exceptional food creamy mashed potatoes recipe.
 Thanks so much for your time.
 I'm sure you can make this at home.
 There is gonna be interesting food in home recipes coming up.
 Don't forget to bookmark this page on your browser, and share it to your family, colleague and friends.
 Thank you for reading.
 Go on get cooking!